-- Paper receipts are no longer required.
+- Paper receipts are not required.
 Pictures and scans of receipts must be legible. - Per diem will not be accepted.
 You must provide actual detailed receipts for meals and incidentals.
-Credit card receipts are not a sufficient substitute for the detailed receipt. - Reimbursement time is expected to be faster; approximately 48 hours after the expense report is approved. - Concur has built in policy features for items such as Fly America Act compliance and lowest logical airfare recommendations.
+Credit card receipts are not a sufficient substitute for the detailed receipt. - Concur has built in policy features for items such as Fly America Act compliance and lowest logical airfare recommendations.

-For more information please visit the MAE website: mae.princeton.edu/about-mae/adminis- trative-offices/doing-research-mae and click on "Travel" under "Proposal Submission."
+For more information please visit the MAE website: mae.princeton.edu/about-mae/administrative-of-fices/doing-research-mae and click on "Travel" under "Proposal Submission."